chasemuss/Kargaroth/Important Events/7 Starmouth.md

 >I will, and I know what is good because I used to only work for evil.

 I leave and regroup with the others where we learn that Solumn is both the Voice & Champion of Byvitar, leading him to be the best shot at a vessel so far.
 To help his odds, we should find Byvitar's artifact, which is currently in [[Vera]]'s possession.

+Solumn gets the following from the other party:
+>"This is the 2nd worst news that we have received today.
+We had the idea to try and see what Rhys was up to.
+Come to find out, he is dead and has been dead for the past year.
+It looks like him and his home town had a Meteor Shower hit much like Shilothgroth in the past.
+This is identical to the same Meteor Shower that Dalamar launched.
+Also, his book of undeath is missing and not with his buried body.
+Upon asking his soul questions, he stated that ==[[[Xinzounux]] and [[Dalamar]]== were responsible for him and his people's death.
+He stated that they promised him to help his people with a sickness across the town.
+But in the end, they killed him.
+This town is just north of the capital which lines up with your north statement.
+Dalamar is most likely now in that possession of the book of undead.
+We will be heading our way to Ishmanore tomorrow. -Lykin"